10 Best Caribbean Islands Offer Great Sun and Beaches

 The U.S. Virgin Islands, especially St. Thomas, is one of them.
 Some may argue that it has great duty-free shopping.
 Others may argue that it is one of the most commercialized and possibly the most commercialized island in the Caribbean.

 San Juan, Puerto Rico is a huge cruise port and has a great attraction at Old San Juan.
 It is convenient and easy to reach.
 But it is not known for its beaches, resorts or unique attractions.

 The British Virgin Islands have some great beaches but is not as easy or inexpensive to reach as other islands.

-Vote in the poll on the right and offer your comments below.
+Vote in the poll above and offer your comments below.

 © 2014 Scott Bateman